1) 2-year clinical training program: adult respirology medicine

 Tel: 514-934-1934 ext.
 35946

-The McGill Adult Respiratory Medicine Training Program is responsible for the training of subspecialists in adult respiratory medicine.
+The McGill Adult Respirology Residency Program is responsible for the training of subspecialists in adult respirology medicine.
 The program is approved by the Royal College of Physicians and Surgeons of Canada as well as the Collège des médecins du Québec, and accepts residents from Quebec, the rest of Canada and around the world.
-Trainees must be accepted by, and registered at McGill University through the Office of Postgraduate Medical Education.
-They must first complete three years of core training in internal medicine.
+Trainees must be accepted by, and registered at McGill University through the Office of Postgraduate Medical Education; they must first complete three years of core training in internal medicine.

 To help meet the needs of trainees, the program has two major streams: